-On April 13, 2012, the Company announced it had completed the first shipment of commercial oil production through the AOT at Shalkar.
+April 13, 2012, saw the Company complete the first shipment of commercial oil production through the AOT at Shalkar.

 On April 19, 2012, the Company received permission for a two year extension of the Akkulka Exploration Contract in Kazakhstan where the Company is currently appraising the high potential Doris oil discovery and also where it has several exciting exploration targets.